IBE160/SG-418/proposal.md

 -   **Language:** Python for AI integration compatibility and rapid development.
 -   **Framework:** FastAPI (Python) for high-performance RESTful API development.
 -   **AI Integration:**
-    - Gemini model accessed via the official Google AI Python SDK for reliability and ease of use.
+    - **Structured Output:** `pydantic-ai` will be used to force LLM responses into Pydantic models, ensuring type-safe, predictable, and validated data for all agent interactions.
-    - Custom prompt engineering for consistent AI behavior
+    - **LLM Service:** Gemini model accessed via the `pydantic-ai` model-agnostic python library.
-    - Fallback logic for API failures.
+    - **Error Handling:** Failing the negotiation session
 -   **Testing:** Pytest for unit and integration tests.
 -   **Build Tool:** UV for fast Python package management.
 -   **API Architecture:** A RESTful API with versioning (/api/v1) to manage simulation state and a WebSocket connection to stream real-time updates to the frontend.